thedinz/KAM/README.md

 ## Unraid setup

 Kometa Asset Manager can now be found in the Unraid app store.
-Simply mount your Kometa asset directory and edit the other easy to understand template variables and GO!
+Mount both your Kometa asset directory **and** a persistent config directory (e.g., `/mnt/user/appdata/kam -> /config`), edit the template variables, and GO!

 ---